 - ISO/IEC AWI 42105 [Actuellement en cours d'élaboration]Information technology — Artificial intelligence — Guidance for human oversight of AI systems

-- ISO/IEC AWI TR 42106 [Actuellement en cours d'élaboration]Information technology — Artificial intelligence — Overview of differentiated benchmarking of AI system quality characteristics
+- ISO/IEC CD TR 42106 [Actuellement en cours d'élaboration]Information technology — Artificial intelligence — Overview of differentiated benchmarking of AI system quality characteristics

 - 161 Normes publiées | 46 Projets en développement